scipp/scipp/doc/prototype.md

 - For variable-length histograms, it seems like having time-of-flight as a dimension of the dataset is not adequate?
   - Iteration over time-of-flight axis would not be sensible, since the axis depends on, e.g., the spectrum number.
   - Could still store all `Counts` and `BinEdges` concatenated in the same vector, but is there any advantage in that?
+- Provide something like a `HistogramView` that behaves like a `Histogram` but is internally just referencing data in a larger dataset?

 Client code that does not modify the bin edges can easily ignore the fact that bin edges may be shared.
 Likewise, client code that modifies only bin edges can ignore the factor that multiple spectra may be sharing it.